 - Deterministic with fixed random seed

-- Scales to millions of cells
+- Scales to millions of

 Key parameters:

 n_neighbors(15–50): controls the balance between local and global structure.
 Small values → focus on local neighborhoods.
 Large values → capture more global topologymin_dist(0.0–1.0): minimum distance in the 2D embedding.
-Low values → tighter clusters; high values → more uniform distributionn_components: dimensionality of output (usually 2 for visualization; sometimes 10–30 as intermediate representation)
+Low values → tighter ; high values → more uniform distributionn_components: dimensionality of output (usually 2 for visualization; sometimes 10–30 as intermediate representation)

 Single-Cell Analysis Pipeline (Scanpy/Seurat)